Back to the Basics: 6 Feedback Surveys Every Brand Needs

 Survey Topic: Brand Awareness & Perception

 This tried-and-true survey topic is often overlooked because its potential is often over-simplified.
 It’s more than asking whether people have heard of your brand.
 While that’s part of it, there’s more to learn with regards to awareness and perception.
 People may have heard of your brand, but are they aware of all the products and services you offer?
 Are they aware of your primary value propositions and key differentiators?
-Are they aware of how you’ve grown and evolved over time, both in terms of brand identity and offerings?
+Are they aware of your overall mission, vision, and ideal brand attributes?

 Furthermore, how do they perceive your brand when stacked up against competitors?
 Does that differ when asking perception in a stand-alone way?
-Along those lines, does existing perception align with the intended image you’ve been aiming for through marketing campaigns?
+Do existing perceptions align with the intended image you’ve been aiming for through marketing campaigns?
 There are added layers of context and nuance that can turn this traditional survey topic into in-depth learning and brand building opportunities.

 Survey Topic: Customer Experience & Satisfaction